Skip to main content

 2.5 GbE #42.5G/1GLAN (PoE+)30W 802.3at — powers a WiFi 7 AP

-Every port role is reconfigurable in the UniFi UI.
-You can run up to six WAN connections for failover and load balancing, though the typical deployment uses one SFP+ WAN with the 10G RJ45 remapped to LAN.
+Up to six WAN connections are supported for failover and load balancing, though the typical deployment uses one SFP+ WAN with the 10G RJ45 remapped to LAN.
+For cellular failover without dedicating a WAN port, the UniFi 5G Backup ($99) connects via any PoE switch port and integrates directly with UniFi Network.

-The processor is a quad-core ARM Cortex-A73 at 2.2 GHz — a faster core than the Cortex-A53 at 1.5 GHz used in the Cloud Gateway Max, Dream Router 7, and Cloud Gateway Ultra.
-Combined with 3 GB of RAM and a MAC address table of 4,000 entries (double the UDR7's 2,000), it is designed for sustained multi-gig workloads.
+The quad-core ARM Cortex-A73 at 2.2 GHz is a faster core than the Cortex-A53 at 1.5 GHz used in the Cloud Gateway Max, Dream Router 7, and Cloud Gateway Ultra.
+Combined with 3 GB of RAM and a MAC address table of 4,000 entries (double the UDR7's 2,000), the UCG-Fiber handles sustained multi-gig workloads efficiently.
+The base model requires a separately purchased NVMe tray ($19) for storage, which is necessary for the UniFi Protect application (camera recording), Talk (VoIP recording), or Drive.

 Pricing Tiers